Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

 \subsubsection{Directed class transition}

-We first analyse a cross–class MUSIC interpolation starting from an input image of the digit ``0'' and directing the trajectory toward a prototype representing the digit ``1''.
-The resulting path illustrates the semantic structure learned by the SOM (Fig.~\ref{fig:mnist_MUSIC_transition_0_1}).
-Initially, the updates deform the “0’’ while preserving its circular outline.
-As the trajectory approaches the boundary between the “0’’ and “1’’ prototype regions, a hybrid configuration emerges: the loop becomes fainter while a vertical stroke begins to appear.
-This intermediate state reflects the geometry of the SOM, where the two class basins meet.
-After crossing the boundary, the trajectory aligns with the “1’’ region and converges smoothly toward the target prototype.
+We analyse a cross--class MUSIC interpolation from a digit ``0'' toward a prototype representing ``1'' (Fig.~\ref{fig:mnist_MUSIC_transition_0_1}).
+Initially, the updates deform the ``0'' while preserving its circular outline.
+As the trajectory approaches the boundary between the ``0'' and ``1'' prototype regions, a hybrid configuration emerges: the loop becomes fainter while a vertical stroke begins to appear.
+After crossing the boundary, the trajectory aligns with the ``1'' region and converges smoothly toward the target prototype.

 To quantify the smoothness of the latent trajectory beyond visual inspection (Fig.~\ref{fig:mnist_cosine_continuity}), we compute cosine similarities between successive update directions, $\cos(\Delta z_t, \Delta z_{t+1})$, and between each update and the initial direction, $\cos(\Delta z_t, \Delta z_0)$.
-These two measurements capture complementary aspects of MUSIC dynamics.
-The first remains consistently close to~1 throughout the trajectory, indicating that consecutive steps are almost perfectly aligned and the motion is locally smooth.
-The second decreases steadily as the trajectory progresses, revealing a gradual reorientation of the update direction as the path crosses several Voronoi boundaries on the SOM.
-The joint behaviour of these curves illustrates the expected two-scale structure of MUSIC: locally coherent, low-curvature motion governed by the piecewise--linear geometry of the SOM, together with a global bending of the trajectory as it moves from the ``0'' region toward the ``1'' prototype.
+The first remains consistently close to~1 throughout, indicating that consecutive steps are almost perfectly aligned.
+The second decreases steadily, revealing a gradual reorientation as the path crosses several Voronoi boundaries.
+This illustrates the expected two-scale structure of MUSIC: locally coherent, low-curvature motion within Voronoi regions, together with a global bending as the trajectory moves from the ``0'' region toward the ``1'' prototype.

-This example highlights the interpretability of MUSIC dynamics: intermediate states are meaningful, structured, and reflect the local geometry of the learned manifold rather than producing arbitrary linear blends of images.